 These school specific scholarships are one-semester scholarships awarded to students currently enrolled, or new students planning to enroll, in the Miller College School of Arts and Sciences, Nursing, Business or Binda School of Education.
 Up to $1000/semester each Fall and Spring will be awarded and students must enroll for a minimum of six semester hours.
-Up to $500/semester will be awarded for each Summer I and Summer II and students must enroll for a minimum of three semester hours.
+Up to $1000/semester will be awarded for Summer and students must enroll for a minimum of six semester hours.
 Minimum GPA requirement is 3.0.
-Award recipients are eligible to re-apply.
-Please be aware, the essay question does change each semester and is different for each school (see questions below).
+Award recipients are eligible to re-apply each semester.
+Please be aware, the essay question do change each semester and is different for each school (see questions below).
 Please download the scholarship application below for a complete explanation of scholarship criteria.

-The Wounded Warrior Scholarship is awarded each Fall and Spring semester and has a value of up to $2,500/semester.
+The Veteran's Service Scholarship has a value of up to $500.
 Award recipients are eligible to re-apply.
 Applicants have served in any branch of the military or may be an immediate family member to a service man/woman as defined; dependent child and/or spouse.
 Please download the scholarship application below for a complete explanation of scholarship criteria.

-For questions about scholarships or the application process, please contact Jenny Andrews at ude.egellocrellim@jswerdna
+For questions about scholarships or the application process, please contact Student Services at (269) 660-8021.

 Designed and created by DDM Marketing & Communications.